ashnarayan13/toposens_reader/README.md

 # toposens_reader
-This repository contains 2 nodes, **toposens_parse** - to read the data file and publish the point cloud.
+This repository contains 2 libraries, **topo_parser** - to read the data file and publish the point cloud.
-The second node, **toposens_cluster** is to read the point cloud published by toposens_parse and publishes a boolean output if the flag is found.
+The second node, **topo_cluster** is to read the point cloud published by topo_parser and publishes a boolean output if the pole is found.
 ## Dependencies
 - [pcl_ros](http://wiki.ros.org/pcl_ros)
 - [pcl_conversions](http://wiki.ros.org/pcl_conversions)